OUR POLICIES

 -

-not do or say anything which brings the INSPIRE Squash Academy, any of its members, England Squash or the sport itself into disrepute;
+not do or say anything which brings the Inspire Squash Academy, any of its members, England Squash or the sport itself into disrepute;

 -